What Is Tuckpointing and Why Does It Cost so Much?

 - How Much Dough Will It Cost to Install an Outdoor Brick Pizza Oven?

 Average Cost of Tuckpointing

-The average cost of masonry tuckpointing for a 20-square-foot section of brick is $500, according to Fixr, but you might pay up to $3,500 depending on the job.
+The average cost of masonry tuckpointing for a 20-square-foot section of brick is $100 to $500 (CAD 135 to CAD 675), according to HomeGuide, but you might pay up to $40,000 (CAD 54,000) for an entire house.
 The actual cost will vary depending on the size of the area and your location.
 The price may also vary based on whether you're having work done on a wall or chimney.

 Why Is It So Expensive?

 Tuckpointing is a labor-intensive job, and like other work that requires attention to detail, you can expect to pay a premium for the skill it requires.
 It's worth investing in tuckpoint repair because it can help protect your roof and the structure of your home.
 The average tuckpointing cost is far lower than the cost of repairing structural damage.

 Another benefit of tuckpointing is that it creates a visually appealing effect.
 If you're hoping to increase your home's curb appeal, having a distinctive, beautifully finished exterior is a good option.
 Tuckpointing can make your home look like a new build by breathing new life into deteriorated brickwork.